AnkushMahajan/ProgressBar/README.md

 Limit if returned by the API would determine when the background color on the progress change to red i.e value > limit else limit is set to default

-A simple Http Server has been added in the package json file , so just np imstall would get you a local file server
+A simple Http Server has been added in the package json file , so just npm install would get you a local file server

 Do a npm install http-server -g to install it globally